RokKuzner/Bolha-unblur--extension/readme.md

 # Bolha unblur +
-Bolha unblur + extension unblurs bolha inactive Bolha adds.
+Bolha unblur + extension unblurs bolha inactive Bolha ads.
 It:
-* unblurs the inactive add's page
+* unblurs the inactive ad's page
-* allows you to view add's images and navigate through them
+* allows you to view ad's images and navigate through them
 * allows you to contact the seller

 | Without extension | With extension |